Preparing for Drug Testing in HAZWOPER Jobs: Brief Guide

 4. Sample Collection: The most common sample types are urine, blood, hair, or saliva.
 The process is generally straightforward and conducted by trained professionals.

-5. Privacy and Respect: While maintaining the test’s integrity, the process is designed to respect your privacy.
-For urine tests, for example, the collection may occur in a private restroom.
+5. Privacy and Respect: While maintaining integrity, the process is designed to respect your privacy.
+For urine, for example, the collection may occur in a private restroom.

 6. Chain of Custody: There will be a clear chain of custody process to ensure that your sample is securely and accurately tracked from collection to testing.

 1. Standardized Collection Procedures: These are designed to prevent tampering or contamination.
-The procedures might include temperature checks (for urine tests) and observation or monitoring.
+The procedures might include temperature checks (for urine) and observation or monitoring.

 3. Health and Safety Measures: Especially relevant in the context of COVID-19, health and safety measures such as social distancing and sanitization may be in place.